AnyFetch/developers.anyfetch.com/blueprint.md

 ### Create document-type [POST]
-Create a new document type.
+Create a new document-type.
 This document-type will be available for your company and all its descendants.

 See [how to create a document-type](/guides/creating/document-type.html), or the [document-type tutorial](/guides/tutorials/document-type.html).